pranithreddy0708/fullstacktb/README.md

 # fullstacktb
-today we are learning git.
-Instructor is Vinay sir
+today we are learning git.<br> Instructor is Vinay sir